MAKING THE RIGHT

-A free series designed for parents of children with physical and other health limitations (Do You Need A Hug?) is a free series designed for parents of children with physical and other health limitations.
+A free series designed for parents of children with physical and other health limitations (Do You Need A Hug?).
 Sibling supports (5-10 year olds) and free child care are available.
 Classes are 1-1/2 hours a week for six weeks.
-Available from CARE of SE Michigan - Parent Education Program, (586) 541-0033 or visit their website at www.careofsem.com.
+Available from CARE of SE Michigan - Family Programs, (586) 541-0033. www.careofsem.com.

 In-home visits for low-income families with infants and children (pregnancy to age 3) who display disturbance of age-appropriate mental, behavioral, or emotional expressiveness, and did not respond to less-intensive intervention, and/or 2) Parent(s) of an infant/toddler has mental or emotional issues impacting their ability to nurture, protect, and facilitate secure attachment which results in a caregiving environment that places the child at-risk for serious emotional disturbance.
 Available from Macomb County Community Mental Health, Infant Mental Health program.
 To refer a potential client, call the CMH Access Center, (586) 948-0222.

 Counseling for women who have undergone an abortion

 with sessions conducted by a counselor and/or priest and designed to help a female with

 post-abortion reconciliation including help in sorting through her feelings and dealing

 with unresolved conflict.
 Available to any female, regardless of faith from